It's funny how the smallest details about someone we love can stay with us.

 For artist Carl Wilson, it's the memory of the chewing gum his mother always had in her purse — and that led to the title for his first solo museum exhibition.

-“Carl Wilson: Her Purse Smelled Like Juicyfruit and Other Tales” is running through February 11 at the Grand Rapids Art Museum.
+“Carl Wilson: Her Purse Smelled Like Juicyfruit and Other Tales” ran through March 11 at the Grand Rapids Art Museum.
 Wilson's linocut prints and writing tell the life story of his mother.

 He joined Stateside to talk about his work and life story.